C/NOFS: Planar Langmuir Probe (PLP)

 The Planar Langmuir Probe (PLP) is a dual-disk probe designed to provide in situ measurements of plasma density and density fluctuations.
 Low time-resolution density measurements are intended as inputs for background ionosphere models and high time-resolution density irregularity measurements to specify disturbance conditions.
 PLP also monitors the spacecraft surface potential.

 Vector Electric Field Instrument (VEFI)

 The Vector Electric Field Instrument (VEFI) consists primarily of three orthogonal 20 m tip-to-tip double probe antennas.
 It measures the alternating current (AC) and Direct current (DC) electric fields related to plasma drift and irregularity development.
 The VEFI instrument package also includes a fluxgate magnetometer, an optical lightning detector and a fixed-bias Langmuir probe.

 Scientific data

-C/NOFS science data is now available online for general use.
+C/NOFS science data is available online for general use.
 VEFI and PLP data are available through NASA Goddard's Coordinated Data Analysis Web.
 CINDI data are available through the William B. Hanson Center for Space Science at the University of Texas at Dallas.